The Brookport-Paducah Bridge carries US Route 45 over the Ohio River between Brookport, Illinois, and McCracken County, Kentucky.

 A need for a fixed crossing over the Ohio River at Paducah became paramount as automobile use increased in the region during the 1920s.
 The Paducah-Ohio River Bridge Company was formed, with Richard Rudy acting as president of the committee that also included Charles G. Vahlkamp, Con W. Craig, W. F. Bradshaw, president of the First National Bank, and Harry L. Meyer, a local jeweler.
 4

-In 1927, a $2 million construction contract was awarded to the bridge company for a crossing over the Ohio River near Paducah.
-3 The firm Harrington, Howard & Ash served the engineering firm for the bridge which was constructed by the Rouse Construction Company, the Union Bridge & Construction Company, and the Wisconsin Bridge & Iron Company of Milwaukee, Wisconsin.
-The ten-span crossing, which consisted of three Warren pony trusses, one Parker through truss, nine Warren through trusses, and four deck trusses, opened to traffic on May 8, 1929.
-4 5 A small ceremony for those involved with the planning of the bridge was held at the Hotel Irvin Cobb.
+A $2 million construction contract was awarded in 1927 for a bridge over the Ohio between Paducah and Brookport, Illinois.
+3 Designed by Harrington, Howard & Ash and constructed by the Rouse Construction Company, Union Bridge & Construction Company, and Wisconsin Bridge & Iron Company, the ten-span crossing opened to traffic on May 8, 1929.
+4 5 The tolled bridge consisted of three Warren pony trusses, one Parker through truss, nine Warren through trusses, and four deck trusses.
+A small ceremony for those involved with the planning of the bridge was held at the Hotel Irvin Cobb in Paducah.

 There were increasing calls to remove the 50¢ toll on the Brookport-Paducah Bridge with each passing year by the 1940s.
-On October 15, 1943, commissioners in Massac County, Illinois threatened to sell the Illinois approach of the Kentucky-owned toll bridge for nonpayment of taxes that amounted to $29,000.
-2 The annual threat was due to Kentucky’s refusal to pay taxes on the Brookport-Paducah Bridge or any other publicly owned bridge that crossed the Ohio River into other states.
+The issue finally came to a boiling point on October 15, 1943, when commissioners in Massac County, Illinois threatened to sell the Illinois approach of the Kentucky-owned toll bridge for nonpayment of $29,000 in taxes.
+2 The threat was due to Kentucky’s refusal to pay taxes on the Brookport-Paducah Bridge or any other publicly owned bridge that crossed the Ohio River into other states.

-On November 24, Kentucky Governor Johnson attended a ceremony to remove the tolls from the river crossing as the original construction bonds had been paid off.
+It was a moot point as on November 24, Kentucky Governor Johnson attended a ceremony to remove the tolls from the crossing as the original construction bonds had been paid off.
 2 Johnson noted that a fire had crippled the bridge in the spring of 1942 and that the damage was so extensive that the bridge might not have become toll-free for a number of years had it not been for the continued support from the motoring public.
+The de-tolling ceremony was Johnson’s sixth as construction bond were retired on other tolled bridges across the state.
+2

 - State: Illinois, Kentucky